 How popular is the baby name Zella in the United States right now?
 How popular was it historically?
-Find out using the graph below!
-Plus, see baby names similar to Zella and check out all the blog posts that mention the name Zella.
+Use the popularity graph and data table below to find out!
+Plus, see all the blog posts that mention the name Zella.

 ZD: Zella is from the 1840s.
 My parents got married in Jerome, Arizona.
 And when they were getting married, they were looking for baby names.
 And there was a book of the town’s history in Jerome, and they were scouting locations for the wedding.
 And they just walked into a museum and they were looking through this book.
 And one of the main coal miner’s wives was named Zella — 1842.
 There’s actually a song on the record called “Jerome.”
 That’s about the ghostly woman behind my name.